 Here are some of the most popularly fished spots, listed north to south:

 - Nehalem Bay: This is a relatively small fishery that the locals like to keep on the hush-hush, but you can catch sturgeon in the bay proper and up into tidewater stretch above the town of Nehalem to where the North Fork Nehalem comes in, and also up farther in the Barn Hole.

 - Tillamook Bay: The northern Oregon Coast's largest bay often produces the most reliable sturgeon fishing outside of the Columbia system.
 Sturgeon are found throughout the bay, with the West Channel a popular spot.
 Beware of getting caught on the sand flats at low tide.
 Into summer, when the river flows decrease and the bay is saltier and full of crabs, anglers in the know move into the lower Tillamook River.
 There's a dock above Bay Ocean Road and also bank access along Frazier Road.

 - Yaquina Bay: The tidewater above Newport, including the Toledo area, are increasingly popular among sturgeon anglers.

 - Siuslaw Bay: This is a modest sturgeon fishery, and often ignored.
 In fact, most sturgeon caught here in the Florence area some years come when the bay's great chinook run is going strong in September and October.

 - Winchester Bay: The Umpqua River estuary can be among the best fisheries on the Oregon Coast, although catches vary widely year to year.
-There can be large numbers of green sturgeon closer to the ocean, so know your fish and release all greens unharmed.
+There can be large numbers of green sturgeon closer to the ocean, which have for several years been off-limits to retention.

 - Coos Bay: Oregon's largest bay doesn't get a ton of attention among sturgeon anglers, but those who work at it have a fair shot at them.